 2) Access to cash without regard to age, employment status, or planned use

-3) No negative effect, but rather potential positive effect, on qualifying for College Financial Aid
+3) No negative effect on qualifying for College Financial Aid

 and these “Living” Tax Advantages: